confluentinc/examples/kubernetes/replicator-gke-cc/docs/index.rst

 You can use the ``ccloud`` CLI to retrieve the Bootstrap Server value for your cluster.

-.. tip:: You can also view the Bootstrap Server value on the Confluent Cloud UI under the **Cluster settings**
+.. tip:: You can also view the Bootstrap Server value on the |ccloud| UI under the **Cluster settings**

   |cluster-settings|